RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 <img src="assets/img/ahb-lite-switch-sys4.png" id="fig:hready-hready-routing" alt="HREADYOUT and HREADY Routing" /><figcaption aria-hidden="true">HREADYOUT and HREADY Routing</figcaption>
 </figure>

-The simple case of where only one master is connected to a Master Port or where only a single slave is connected to a Slave Port is illustrated below.
+The simple case of where only one master is connected to a master port or where only a single slave is connected to a slave port is illustrated below.

-There are no multiplexors on either the Master Bus or the Slave Bus.
+There are no multiplexors on either the master bus or the slave bus.
-Since there is no other slave on the Master Bus, its `HREADY` signal is only driven by the Master Port’s `HREADYOUT` signal.
-Thus the Master Port’s `HREADYOUT` drives both the Master’s `HREADY` input and the Master Port’s `HREADY` input.
+Since there is no other slave on the master bus, its `HREADY` signal is only driven by the master port’s `HREADYOUT` signal.
+Thus the master port’s `HREADYOUT` drives both the master’s `HREADY` input and the master port’s `HREADY` input.

-Similarly since there is no other slave on the Slave Bus, the Slave Port’s `HREADYOUT` signals drives the slave’s `HREADY` input and the slave’s `HREADYOUT` signal drives the Slave Port’s `HREADY` input.
+Similarly since there is no other slave on the slave bus, the slave port’s `HREADYOUT` signals drives the slave’s `HREADY` input and the slave’s `HREADYOUT` signal drives the slave port’s `HREADY` input.

 <figure>
 <img src="assets/img/ahb-lite-switch-sys5.png" id="fig:master-slave-routing" alt="Single Master/Slave Routing" /><figcaption aria-hidden="true">Single Master/Slave Routing</figcaption>